 ToughStuff wanted to make its products available as widely as possible.
 However, many of the hurdles it began to come across were legal: establishing itself legally as a brand and trader, making contracts with suppliers and manufacturers, and setting up trade agreements within each country.
 This is where A4ID came in.

 Since 2009, A4ID has brokered a variety of free legal services for ToughStuff through our legal partners.
 Roger Hattam from ToughStuff International said, ‘The lawyers A4ID partnered us with were helpful and attentive, taking the time to explain the commercial implications of the legal decisions that TSI were making.’

 Work done by our legal partners includes advice on how to register its trademark and protect its brand internationally; assistance with writing a clear, effective contract with a supplier in China; and help in negotiations with an Angolan entity which became ToughStuff’s sole distribution agent in the country.

 Although ToughStuff only began trading in 2009, it has already sold more than 100,000 solar power kits benefiting 380,000 low income consumers in Eastern and Southern Africa.
 ToughStuff’s products have also been distributed to people living in temporary camps in Haiti following the earthquake.

-It was named Tech Awards Laureate 2010: one of the world’s top humanitarian accolades, which recognises ToughStuff's innovative technical solutions for critical development problems.
-ToughStuff was also announced Winner of the 2010 British Energy and Environment Awards, and of the 2011 Ashden Award for Sustainable Energy, as well as helping hundreds of thousands of people gain access to a commodity so many take for grant; power.
+It was named Tech Awards Laureate 2010: one of the world’s top humanitarian accolades, which recognises ToughStuff’s innovative technical solutions for critical development problems.
+ToughStuff was also announced Winner of the 2010 British Energy and Environment Awards, and of the 2011 Ashden Award for Sustainable Energy, as well as helping hundreds of thousands of people gain access to a commodity so many take for granted; power.